influxdata/telegraf/plugins/processors/batch/README.md

 # Batch Processor Plugin

 This processor groups metrics into batches by adding a batch tag.
 This is useful for parallel processing of metrics where downstream processors, aggregators or outputs can then select a batch using `tagpass` or `metricpass`.

+Metrics are distributed across batches using the round-robin scheme.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->